PammillerPersonal/open-source-policy/practice.md

 When creating new open source projects:

 * If you're creating a repo because it's primarily for your GSA work, and the work you perform in it is primarily to benefit GSA, start the repo's life in the GSA organization.
 * If you're creating a repo for personal use, this is okay and hopefully will result in useable code for the agency as well.
 You may use the GitHub/GSA organization but should most likely use your personal GitHub accont.
+Use your discretion and consider our internal ethics policies.
 * If you're creating a repo and plan to make it private for all or some of it's life, you should consult cto@gsa.gov and the GitHub manager to discuss applicability and cost.
 This is a **strongly discouraged** path to open source or to code management/development in general.

 As people open issues and request features continue to exercise professional judgment about how to spend GSA time.